Royal Hawaiian Sandalwood Essential Oil

 - Digestive: soothes feelings of nausea and abdominal cramping

-- Spiritual: Supports the Root and Crown Chakras bring personal empowerment to higher levels of consciousness.
+- Spiritual: supports the Root and Crown Chakras bringing personal empowerment to higher levels of consciousness

 - Longevity: The aroma of Royal Hawaiian Sandalwood can last up to 400 hours.